Hawa Air

-The Hawa Air C-212-200 Aviocar before the purposely built hangar of the same company.

-A photo of one of Hawa Air's Cessna's Citation Jets and one of Hawa Air's company cars during a public fair.
+A Cessna Citation 500 executive jet and one company car during a public exhibition.

 Hawa Air was a charter airline that operated from Deurne, Belgium, in the 1970s and 1980s.
 The airline flew international services on jet aircraft, but included a flight school, courier service, overnight delivery service and an aircraft maintenance facility.

 History

 Hawa (Helicopter Aircraft World Association) initially was established in Switzerland in 1959 by Dr. Ahura Khaleghi Yazdi to collect worldwide aviation information and to keep that information updated for the global use of airman.
 The information was stored in either of these five categories: